Berg0162/Open-Virtual-Steering-MotionIMU/README.md

    A reusable BLE library responsible for advertising, pairing, and sending steering data using a BLE steering profile.

 2. 🎮 **Motion-Based HID Handler**
-   This repository uses an **MPU6050 motion sensor** to interpret tilt and yaw movement of the bike or handlebars.
+   This repository uses an **MPU6050 motion sensor** to interpret roll and yaw movement of the bike or handlebars.
 Sensor data is processed using Kalman and EMA filters, and converted into smooth, real-time steering angles.

 The firmware continuously monitors motion, filters out noise and unintentional movement (like out-of-saddle rocking), and sends validated steering commands via `BLESteeringServer::updateSteeringValue()`.